Global shares sink as COVID-19 cases spike

 Stock markets across the world rebounded last week and were in touching distance of record highs as concern ebbed about future monetary tightening from the U.S. Federal Reserve.
 On Monday however, growing concern about the spread of the Delta variant of the COVID-19 virus took some shine off equities.

 European stocks, as measured by the pan-European STOXX 600 index were down 0.3% by 1105 GMT, although they were not far off record highs.
-Germany's DAX (.GDAXI) was down 0.1%, while France's CAC 40 (.FCHI) and Britain's FTSE 100 index dipped 0.5%. (.FTSE) Travel and leisure stocks took a particular hit, with the region's sectoral index falling to a one-month low. (.SXTP)
+Germany’s DAX was down 0.1%, while France’s CAC 40 and Britain’s FTSE 100 index dipped 0.5%. [.EU] Travel and leisure stocks took a particular hit, with the region’s sectoral index falling to a one-month low.

 “In Europe, the rapid spread of the highly contagious Delta variant is looming over the start of the tourist period,” said Sophie Griffiths, market analyst at OANDA, noting that European leaders have agreed to step up coordination of travel restrictions following a warning from German Chancellor Angela Merkel.